 The enforcement of the law relating to salmon and freshwater fishing in Scotland is facilitated by the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003.

-Water bailiffs appointed by Scottish Ministers may:
+Water bailiffs appointed by Scottish ministers may:

-- Examine any dam, fixed engine or obstruction, or any lade, and for that purpose enter on any land
+- examine any dam, fixed engine or obstruction, or any lade, and for that purpose enter on any land

-- Stop and search any boat which is used in fishing or any boat which there is reasonable cause to suspect of containing salmon or trout
+- stop and search any boat which is used in fishing or any boat which there is reasonable cause to suspect of containing salmon or trout

-- Search and examine nets or other instruments used in fishing or any basket, pocket or other receptacle capable of carrying fish, which there is reasonable cause to suspect of containing salmon or trout illegally taken
+- search and examine nets or other instruments used in fishing or any basket, pocket or other receptacle capable of carrying fish, which there is reasonable cause to suspect of containing salmon or trout illegally taken

-- Seize any fish, instrument or article, boat or vehicle liable to be forfeited in pursuance of the 2003 Act
+- seize any fish, instrument or article, boat or vehicle liable to be forfeited in pursuance of the 2003 Act

-It is an offence for any person to obstruct a water bailiff in the exercise of their powers.
+It is an offence for any person to obstruct a water bailiff in the exercise of their powers

-Wardens may enquire of any person as to their legal right or written permission to fish in any waters covered by the Protection Order, and where a warden has reasonable cause to suspect a person does not have legal right or written permission, he may request written evidence to the contrary to be produced within 14 days.
-A warden has the right to enter any land in the vicinity of waters covered by the Protection Order for the purposes of exercising his powers.
-It is an offence to wilfully obstruct a warden to exercise the powers conferred upon them.
+Wardens may enquire of any person as to their legal right or written permission to fish in any waters covered by the protection order.
+In situations where a warden has reasonable cause to suspect a person does not have legal right or written permission, they may request written evidence to the contrary to be produced within 14 days.
+A warden has the right to enter any land in the vicinity of waters covered by the protection order for the purposes of exercising their powers.